Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 "Few Americans see or read his tweets directly, but many ultimately hear about them via media coverage or other means."

-On top of that, Twitter has proven to be a very cheap vehicle for distributing the president's thoughts, views and attacks on opponents.
+On top of that, Twitter has proven to be a very cheap vehicle for distributing the President's thoughts, views and attacks on opponents.

 During the 2016 election campaign, it was calculated that Trump received billions of dollars in free coverage thanks to news stories about things he had said or tweeted.